boyl/lighteddjango/README.md

 - url: localhost:8000/api 数据drf-api及相关操作
 # others:
 - If you finish section 8:tornado communicate with django, then you should setup redis and run it to get the whole features.
+- There's a original examples from this book at this link: https://github.com/lightweightdjango/examples

 #  exhibition:
 * login view:![loginpage](https://github.com/boyl/lighteddjango/blob/master/exhibition/images/homepage.png)